-- €125 million for the EU Civil Protection Mechanism (co-financing of repatriation flights and equipment purchases).
+- €125 million+ for the EU Civil Protection Mechanism (co-financing of repatriation flights and equipment purchases)

-- €3.6 million for the European Centre for Disease Prevention and Control.
+- €3.6 million+ for the European Centre for Disease Prevention and Control.

-European coordination, pooling of information, good practice and crisis management mechanisms have been activated.
-The work of the Ministers in charge of the sectors affected by the crisis as well as committees of experts, notably from the health sector (in particular the health security committee, where France is represented by the Ministry of Solidarity and Health), are clear examples.
+No country can overcome this crisis alone and solidarity must remain our guiding principle, both now and after the epidemic.
+European coordination mechanisms, pooling of information, best practice and crisis management mechanisms have been activated to support the Ministers in charge of the sectors affected by the crisis.
+These have involved committees of experts, notably from the health sector (France is represented on the Health Security Committee by the Ministry of Solidarity and Health).

-On 8 April the European Commission and the High Representative announced “Team Europe” measures to support the efforts made by partner countries against the COVID-19 pandemic, with €15.6 bn funded by the EU, Member States and EU financial institutions.
+On 8 April the European Commission and the High Representative announced “Team Europe” measures to support the efforts made by partner countries against the COVID-19 pandemic, with €18.8 billion funded by the EU, Member States and EU financial institutions.
 The first “Team Europe” measures are already being deployed.

-Updated: May 2020
+Updated: September 2020